shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![User security context in workspace](screenshots/wso-user-security-context.png)

+*Screen: User security context in workspace — OLS/RLS access for the selected user.*

 **Why it matters:** This helps you verify what access a user has before approving or revoking.

 ---